 The manual is written in english and highlights the main characteristics of the 3D scanner, how to conduct the setup and how to use it.
 It is easy to read and understand.

 All the Smart accessories were included in the rigid transportation box.
 We had notably access to the RangeVision turntable (Automatic Turn Table – ATT), a $800 option.
-Next to it were the included tripod, AC adapter, HDMI and USB Cables, USB key for software installation, USB key for licence and calibration panels.
+Next to it were the included tripod, AC adapter, HDMI and USB Cables, USB key for software installation, USB key for license and calibration panels.

 The Smart requires 3 USB slots to be operated, which can be difficult to manage when working on a laptop.
 If you plan to use the turntable, then 4 USB slots are required.

 OVERVIEW AND SETUP

 The RangeVision Smart can be operated under Windows environments only (and the compatibility includes Windows 10).
 The software can be installed from the USB key provided with the package.
 Software installation is quite long and includes setting up several software and drivers.
 We had some issues to obtain the right configuration for the cameras.
 It is important to note that we weren’t provided with the latest version of the software and we had to download all the suite from scratch.
 The 441Mb package requires an internet connection and it quite long to download (at least 20 minutes).
 Make sure you’re using the latest software version before starting your 3D scans!

 Several drivers are required for the camera and the rotating table to be installed before starting 3D scanning.
 There are actually two separate software that come with the RangeVision Smart:

 – ScanCenter is used for scanning the desired object and creating individual scans.

 – ScanMerge is used for post processing and for creating 3D models.

 Hardware – 3.5/5